reeawnc/cloudflare/apps/structured-output/README.md

 # Structured Output

-This project is named **Structured Output** and is a Cloudflare Worker designed to process user prompts and return reliable, structured JSON responses.
-It leverages an AI model to extract recipe-like data from free-form text, ensuring that each response strictly adheres to a predefined structure.
+Structured Output is a project designed to generate structured data objects from natural language prompts using AI models.
+It leverages the power of large language models to interpret and transform user inputs into predefined data structures, making it ideal for applications requiring structured data generation from unstructured text.

 ## Table of Contents
 1. [Overview](#overview)